 - Online Spanish Dictionary Word of the Day - peruse their Word of the Day feature to find an interesting word.

 - Collins Dictionary - multiple foreign language translation features.

 - Word Reference - multiple foreign language translation features.

-- Langenscheidt's - online German dictionary and multi-language translation.
+- Langenscheidt's - online Germany dictionary with translations in 25 languages.

 1. Videos must be no more than 20 seconds.

 2. Video must be live-action (can have additional elements).